iHED – International Higher Education Dialogue

 iHED Workshop 2024

-• structures to support and management of international cooperation projects
+• Implementing and overseeing international cooperation projects

 iHED Conference 2023